stancl/tenancy-docs/source/docs/v3/queues.blade.md

 Make sure the connection used by the queue is not in `tenancy.redis.prefixed_connections`.

->If you are making use of a different `REDIS_CLIENT ` other than `phpredis` (which is the default on most Laravel apps), you may run into an error indicating that Laravel `tried to set a connection on null` in the RedisManager class.
+>If you are making use of a different `REDIS_CLIENT ` other than `phpredis` (which is the default on most Laravel apps) or `predis`, you may run into an error indicating that Laravel `tried to set a connection on null` in the RedisManager class.
 Defaulting back to `phpredis` as the `REDIS_CLIENT` should fix this issue.

 ## Central queues {#central-queues}